eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-At its core is the **Wallet Unit** (top middle, blue), which interacts with various entities throughout its lifecycle, which consists of installation, activation, management, and de-installation (detailed in [Section 6.5](#65-trust-throughout-a-wallet-unit-lifecycle)).
+At its core is the **Wallet Unit** (top middle, blue), which interacts with various entities throughout its lifecycle, which consists of installation, activation, management, and uninstallation (detailed in [Section 6.5](#65-trust-throughout-a-wallet-unit-lifecycle)).
 Each Wallet Unit is a configuration of a **Wallet Solution**, comprising a **Wallet Instance** and one or more WSCA/WSCDs, provided by a **Wallet Provider**.
 The Wallet Provider oversees these components and manages their